AtlasNX/Kosmos/HowToCompile.md

 Atmosphere needs some custom changes to it to work with current hekate and also to compile.
 While we don't need to compile Atmosphere completely, we will in this tutorial because it's easier and breaks much less (in my experience)

-1. Go into "Atmosphere\fusee\fusee-primary\src" and find "main.c"
-2. Go into "Atmosphere\stratosphere\loader\source" and find "ldr_main.cpp"
+1. Go into "Atmosphere\stratosphere\loader\source" and find "ldr_main.cpp"
-3. Remove
+2. Remove
     ```cpp
         /* Check for exosphere API compatibility. */
         u64 exosphere_cfg;